 Guttering is an essential aspect of our homes that often slips down the ‘to-do’ list in favour of other maintenance jobs.
-The purpose of gutters – troughs that are usually installed along the eave edges of a roof – is to catch the rainwater run-off and transport it to vertical downpipes and away from your home’s foundation.
+The purpose of gutters – troughs that are usually installed along the eave edges of a roof – is to catch the rainwater run-off and transport it to vertical downpipes and away from your home’s foundations.

 With winter upon us, storms, heavy downpours and high winds could all be taking their toll on your guttering system.
 For example, you might notice sporadic ‘waterfalls’ cropping up around the exterior of your home where the overflow is particularly bad, or unexplained nails and screws littering the ground, as guttering slowly works itself loose.
 These are both warning signs that the guttering might need to be repaired or replaced.